lwskng/SimpleLogger/README.md

 ## Purpose
 Consider this as a little helper for developer.
 Use this if you need to log and you don't want to bring a heavy (or another) dependency into your project.
+Keep in mind it has the simpliest functionality - just writes thread-safely to ostream&.

 ## Details
 As for C++20 it uses: